marcospb19/marcospb19/README.md

 ### More Rust experiment projects:

-- [`Marquito`] 🦀 - An HTTP/1.1 server hand-written in Rust that handles 90k+ requests per second (pair programmed).
+- [`Marquito`] 🦀 - An HTTP/1.1 server hand-written in Rust that handles 90k+ requests per second.
-- [`tila`] 🦀 - A Xorg keylogger to feed keyboard layout analyzers (I was considering switching to Colemak).
+- [`balu`] 🦀 - A single-thread and blocking HTTP server.

 ### C
 - [`projeto-itp`] - An interactive CLI relational database (Portuguese README).